Judaic Studies Program

 The Program in Judaic Studies also provides students with the opportunity to interact with their professors both within and without the classroom.
 It sponsors trips to the theatre and to museums, organizes special events, including lectures and performances by celebrated personalities in a wide range of fields, and encourages students to drop by our cozy building at 2142 G Street for a cup of tea and a spot of conversation.

 Our interdisciplinary program prepares students for careers as doctors, lawyers, journalists of both traditional and emergent media as well as professors and business professionals.
 Training GW undergraduates to become well rounded, engaged and dynamic citizens of the modern world, the program also fosters community and a sense of belonging.
 But don't just take our word for it.
-Here's what some of our most recent graduates had to say:
+Here's what some of our most recent graduates had to say:“My experience as a Judaic Studies minor has been truly unique.
+The varied classes and remarkable professors that were part of the program were among the best at GW and made my time as an undergrad truly worthwhile!

 "The Program in Judaic Studies changed my career path entirely.